 - cash distributions to shareholders;

 - movement in share price;

 - movement in net asset value per ordinary share;

-- movement in share price;

 - movement of net asset value and share price performance compared to the Benchmark; and

 - ongoing charges.

 Details of the KPIs are shown on pages 1 and 2.